Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Overview of NLP in Practice

 \subsection{Datasets}

-High quality datasets annotated by experts are the fundament of machine learning models that should be able to solve tasks discussed in the given work.
-The lack of high quality datasets still is a key challenge for training and utilizing models to facilitate processes in the public sector.
-Yet, there already are datasets available that we found during the review of literature.
-Table \ref{tab:datasets} lists all datasets related to machine learning in online discussions and the tasks they were annotated for.
+High-quality datasets annotated by experts form the foundation of ML models that solve the tasks discussed in the given work.
+The lack of high-quality datasets remains a key challenge for training and utilizing models to facilitate processes in the public sector.
+However, we found datasets during our literature review that can be used for this purpose.
+The list of datasets and their respective tasks is provided in Table \ref{tab:datasets}.
+The results are limited to English-language datasets, or multilingual datasets that include English.
+Please note that this list is not exhaustive, and there are a lot of data sets for each task area.
+Here, we have limited ourselves to data sets in which conversations from online discussions or participation processes have been annotated.